Trash, Recycling, and Organics

 Trash, Recycling, and Organics Letter for Development

 New development applications are required to provide a Trash, Recycling, and Organics (TRO) Estimate Letter.
-This letter should outline the generation of trash, recyclables, and organics in cubic yard per week.
+This letter should outline the generation of trash, recyclables, and organics in cubic yards per week.
 Even if the generation is negligible please state so in the letter.
 Each of the three solid waste categories should be shown in cubic yards per week.
 A business that generates food is required to participate in an edible food recovery program.

 Included in the letter should be an explanation of how each form of solid waste will be managed.
 This may include service through CR&R, self-haul, or organic diversion through food donations.